 Read the idioms below.
 Do you understand the example sentences?
-Yes, or no, check the meaning and then use them when you speak.
+Check the meaning and then use them when you speak.

 In the driver’s seat

-For this project, I want to be in the driver’s seat.
+– For this project, I will be in the driver’s seat.
 I’ll plan everything and you’ll report to me.

 In the same boat